 The running cost is essentially the cost of operating a 2.2 or 3.5 kW Vacuum Pump.
 A single pump is normally required for about 30% of the time.

 Yes.
 The vacuum/discharge pumps are rated at 20 cu m/hr.
 However, many stores tend to use existing gravity drains around the periphery of the store for Floor Drains and most Prep Sinks and just use the Vacuum System for collecting condensate and a few small sinks in the Sales Area, so they can be easily changed around in the future.
 There are flow rate limitations at the collection points themselves.
 If in doubt consult Jetvac.

 The Vacuum Pumps have a noise level of up to 78 dB at 1 m against a solid wall.
 Consequently, the VGU is usually away from busy areas and often partially enclosed.
 The noise level is at its highest at the beginning of a pumping cycle.
 There is no significant noise in the sales area.
 It is quite difficult to detect when the under case Interceptors are triggered.
 Prep sink drains are slightly more noticeable, but are not a problem.
 Vacuum toilets flush more quickly and sound different to conventional gravity flush toilets.

 There are no reports of failures of pipework due to wear.
 However, it is important to stop excessive movement of pipework with proper use of brackets to avoid the possibility of pipe joint fractures.
-The advantage of a vacuum system is that even if an overhead pipe does fracture, there would not be significant leakage of water onto the sales floor, unlike a Pump System.
+The advantage of a vacuum collection system is that even if an overhead pipe does fracture, there would not be significant leakage of water onto the sales floor, unlike a Pump System.